A picnic cheese board can be a thing of extraordinary beauty. Perfect for today’s obsession with taking a picture of any, and everything, we eat.

 Picnic hall-of-famers Picnic at Ascot’s Slate cheese board comes with an added bonus of handles.
 This makes moving your cheese board around your picnic blanket a breeze.
 You will also receive 2 pieces of soapstone chalk so you can have a little fun with labeling your cheese.

 Marble, on the face of it, seems an ideal material to make a picnic cheese board out of.
 And there are definitely arguments for and against this statement.
 Firstly it is widely known that the surface temperature of marble will be less than that of its slate and wooden counterparts.
 That’s a good thing according to many as it will keep your cheese nice and cool.
 And for our benefit, using them in a picnic setting, this holds true.

 The last thing you would want to be doing is leaving cheese out in the sun, raising its temperature.
 I will go on to talk about cheese storage and serving recommendations later but suffice to say hot, sweaty cheese is not good cheese.
 We are aiming to get cheese served as close to room temperature as possible and marble cheese boards, in a picnic setting, can aid in this.

 The Norpro Glass Cheese Dome offers something different as it comes with a dome.
 A dome in a picnic setting is a great thing to have.
-Most importantly it forms a barrier between your sometimes stinky cheese and bugs that would normally be attracted to it.
-Also, as this dome is set on marble it allows the cheese to keep cooler than normal thus aiding in a better tasting snack.
+Most importantly, it forms a barrier between your sometimes stinky cheese and bugs that the smell can attract.
+As this dome sits on marble it allows the cheese to keep cooler.
+Thus, it aids in a better tasting snack.